jahangir842/monitoring-and-logging-solutions/prometheus-grafana/gitlab-metrics-in-prometheus.md

    sudo gitlab-ctl reconfigure
    ```

-   This will apply the changes and restart the necessary services.
+   This will apply the changes and restart the necessary GitLab services.

 ---

 ### **Step 5: Expose the Necessary Ports**

-For external access to Prometheus metrics, you need to ensure that the correct ports are exposed from your Docker container.

-If you're using **Docker** or **Docker Compose**, ensure you're mapping port 9090 to an external port (e.g., `9090:9090` for Prometheus metrics):
+If you're using **Docker** or **Docker Compose**, ensure you're mapping the correct ports for external access.

 1. **For `docker run`**:
+   Ensure you expose ports 80, 443 (for GitLab web), and 9090 (for Prometheus metrics):

    ```bash
    docker run -d \
      -p 80:80 \